codingFungus/CS2261/README.md

 # CS2261

-This is the repository for the course cs2261
+This is my repo for CS 2261